Oswaldo Cabrera Player Props: Yankees vs. Guardians

 Oswaldo Cabrera At The Plate

-- Cabrera is batting .193 with four doubles, a home run and five walks.
+- Cabrera has four doubles, a home run and five walks while hitting .198.

-- In seven of 26 games this year, he has scored, including multiple runs once.
+- In seven of 27 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.